itsViggo/crypto/README.md

 ```
 Then, you can add the directory to the system's path so that you can run the crypto tool from anywhere on your device.
 ```
-$ sudo su
-sh-3.2# echo $( pwd ) >> /etc/paths
+$ echo 'export PATH=$PATH:'$( pwd ) >> ~/.bash_profile
 ```
-Once you've done this, the program can be run from anywhere on your device
+Once you've done this, logged out and logged back into bash, the program can be run from anywhere on your device
 ## Caesar encrypt
 ```
 $ crypto caesar_encrypt [plaintext] [shift]